Campaign of Danture: Casualties

 Except for the handful that escaped or returned to Mannar with Captain Francisco, all of the 1000 Portuguese soldiers were killed or captured.
 In addition to the soldiers, six Franciscan priests died in the battle, including Fr.
 Simão de Liz and Fr.
 Manuel Pereira who were killed in the last stand.
 Only three soldiers are known to have escaped from the Battle of Danture.

 The captive Francisco Correia managed to escape through the forest with some Lascarins from Colombo.
 Pedro Veloso, a native of Amarante, was wounded and left to die with his nose cut off.
 He was found by his friend Domingos Carvalho, a native of Vila Real, who carried Veloso back to friendly territory on his back.
 Domingos was promoted to captain and later became the Dissawe (an administrative title) of Matara.
 Pedro Veloso became the first Captain appointed by the King of Portugal to the newly built fort at Galle, Santa Cruz de Gale.

 The exact numbers of Lascarin and Kandyan casualties are not known.
-Although Fernão de Queiroz states that the Kandyans lost 5000 men (5% of the entire Kandyan population) during the fight on 8 October alone, But According to Channa W'singhe "The Kandyan preference for long-range attacks from hidden positions, and their reluctance to engage in melee without assurance of victory, limited the casualties they suffered as well as those they could inflict."
+Although Fernão de Queiroz states that the Kandyans lost 5,000 men (5% of the entire Kandyan population) during the fight on 8 October alone, However, according to Channa W'singhe: "The Kandyan preference for long-range attacks from hidden positions, and their reluctance to engage in melee without assurance of victory, limited the casualties they suffered as well as those they could inflict."